drhaozhong/thex/README.md

-# Which Exception Shall Be Thrown?
+# Which Exception Shall We Throw?

 ## Project summary